Choosing a Linux Distro: Mobile Edition

 The Future of Mobile Linux

-Mobile Linux distributions represent an important alternative to the Android/iOS duopoly.
+Mobile Linux distributions represent an important alternative to the Google and Apple duopoly.
 While they’re not yet ready to completely replace mainstream mobile operating systems for most users, they offer compelling advantages for those who value privacy, customization, and device longevity.

 The ecosystem is rapidly improving.
 Hardware support is expanding, battery life optimizations are advancing, and app compatibility solutions are becoming more robust.
 More and more companies are creating purpose-built Linux mobile hardware, while projects like Waydroid are bridging the app compatibility gap.

-Whether you choose postmarketOS for its pure Linux experience or /e/OS for its practical balance of privacy and compatibility, you’ll be supporting a future where users have real choices in mobile computing.
+Whether you choose postmarketOS for its pure Linux experience, /e/OS for its practical balance of privacy and compatibility, or Ubuntu Touch for its versatility and mobile/desktop convergence, you’ll be supporting a future where users have real choices in mobile computing.
 These distributions prove that we don’t have to accept surveillance, planned obsolescence, and vendor lock-in as inevitable features of our mobile devices.

 Mobile Linux is a journey of learning and experimentation, while not for everyone it can be a very rewarding experience.